StPetar/Java-Programming-1/README.md

 After that I needed to expand the functions of the calculator to such a point that the correct calculation of a quadratic formula(ax^2+bx+c) using integers(or technically Strings in my case), regardless of their lenght, would be possible.

+**Terminal was a function/libarary provided to us by our Professor, it's intention was to make errors and their origin more obvious**